 No weeping for shed milk."

 This would mean that this idiom is at least over 350 years old.

 * My kids were upset because they had burnt their toast, but I told them that it's no use crying over spilt milk and to just make some more.

-* Bill's car was destroyed in an accident earlier and he was angry about it, but later he came to the realization that there was no point in crying over spilled milk.
+* Bill's car was heavily damaged in an accident earlier and was no longer functional.
+He was angry about what had happened, but he soon realized that there was no point in crying over spilled milk.